Cha2500/ada-2022-project-datajugglers/README.md

   <img src="image/bipartit_good_bad.png" alt="drawing" width="900"/>
 </p>

-Expected number of edges between two random active actors groups is 70.27, which is more than what we observe here : we get only 40 edges between the two groups.
+The expected number of edges between two random active actor groups is 70.27, which is greater than what we see here, which is just 40.
-We can inspect that in another way, looking at active actors with highest average rating and with lowest average rating and calculating number of edges between those two groups.
-Also we can check the same thing among two different groups of actors with high rating.
+We can look at active actors with the highest average rating and active actors with the lowest average rating and count the number of edges between those two groups.
+We can also do the same thing with two distinct groups of actors with good ratings.

 <p align="center">
   <img src="image/bipartit_v_good_bad.png" alt="drawing" width="900"/>